 - They are referred to as Andhras in the Puranas.

 - The Satavahana kingdom chiefly comprised of modern-day Andhra Pradesh, Telangana and Maharashtra.
 At times, their rule also included parts of Karnataka, Gujarat and Madhya Pradesh.

 - Their capital cities varied at different times.
-Pratishthana (Paithan) and Amaravati were its capitals.
+Pratishthana (Paithan) and Amaravati were the capital of Satavahana Dynasty.

 - They were the first native Indian rulers to issue their own coins with the portraits of the rulers.
 This practice was started by Gautamiputra Satakarni who derived the practice from the Western Satraps after defeating them.

 - The coin legends were in Prakrit language.
 Some reverse coin legends are in Telugu, Tamil and Kannada.